 Some presumptive fool has probably tried spicing most every edible item they could devise or digest.
 Without some significant government policy interventions soon, this relentless seasoning by the pumpkin spice industrial complex will proliferate like feral swine in the California spinach fields.

-But can still save ourselves.
+But we can still save ourselves.
 Consider enjoying some other Fall products like squashes – Acorn, Buttercup, Blue Hubbard, Butternut or Spaghetti.
 Or, sweet potatoes, colored corn, apple ciders, apple fritters, roasted chestnuts, buckeyes (as in the chocolate dipped peanut butter candies) and of course, uncloying beers or bourbons.

 And, what about REAL PUMPKIN!?!
 Bake something with real pumpkin in it, and add butter, brown sugar, maple syrup or, if you must, just a very, very subtle shake of pumpkin spices… Squash your addiction and pig out on the real thing, you might just like it.